okfn/okfn.github.com/members/signup/index.md

 ## Sign-up Steps

-To sign up you involves a few simples steps that should only take a minute or two.
+Signing up involves a few simple steps that should only take a minute or two.
 The key part is providing some information so that you can be listed on [on the members page][members].